About

 Expanding the Mission

-With the addition of Latin Literacy Camps and a forthcoming podcast, the initiative continues to grow — reaching more students and deepening engagement with the classical world.
+With the addition of Latin Literacy Camps and a podcast, the initiative continues to grow — reaching more students and deepening engagement with the classical world.

 Join the Journey